Deepima04/rasatest/data/nlu.md

 - not very good
 - extremely sad
 - so sad
+- i not good

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

+## intent:CoronaIntent
+- case of corona in[ India](Country)
+- how many case of corona in india
+- case of corona in india